On our trip to Gdansk we also wanted to see the Baltic coast. So we took bikes and spent a day on a lovely bike trip from Gdansk to Sopot Beach.

 The Crooked House

-Inside the house there are cafes, shops and restaurants – and everything inside is crooked, as well as in the outside.
+Inside the house there are cafes, shops and restaurants – and everything is crooked, as well as in the outside.
 I have to say I got the feeling I had something wrong with my eyes.
 The house looks like all other houses in the row, but yet so different.
-I like the Crooked House!
+I really like the Crooked House!

 Sopot Forest Opera